-As consideration for the loan facility, the United Kingdom based company received 15,000,000 bonus warrants of Galantas.
-Each bonus warrant is exercisable into one common share of Galantas and is subject to an initial four months plus one day hold period from the date of issuance of the bonus warrants.
+As consideration for the loan facility, the United Kingdom based company received 1,500,000 bonus warrants of the Company.
+Each bonus warrant is exercisable into one common share of the Company and is subject to an initial four months plus one day hold period from the date of issuance of the bonus warrants.
 The bonus warrants have a maximum life of two years (the "Expiry Time").
-On April 19, 2018, the 15,000,000 bonus warrants were granted.
-In the event that the weighted average closing price per common share of the Company is more than \$0.20 per share for more than five consecutive trading days, the Company shall be entitled to accelerate the Expiry Time to a date that is 30 days from the date on which the Company announces the accelerated Expiry Time by press release.
+On April 19, 2018, the 1,500,000 bonus warrants were granted.
+In the event that the weighted average closing price per common share of the Company is more than \$2.00 per share for more than five consecutive trading days, the Company shall be entitled to accelerate the Expiry Time to a date that is 30 days from the date on which the Company announces the accelerated Expiry Time by press release.

-The fair value of the 15,000,000 bonus warrants was estimated at \$786,000 using the Black-Scholes option pricing model with the following assumptions: expected dividend yield - 0%, expected volatility - 113.55%, risk-free interest rate - 1.91% and an expected average life of 2 years.
+The fair value of the 1,500,000 bonus warrants was estimated at \$786,000 using the Black-Scholes option pricing model with the following assumptions: expected dividend yield - 0%, expected volatility - 113.55%, risk-free interest rate - 1.91% and an expected average life of 2 years.

-During the year ended December 31, 2018, the Company recorded accretion expense of \$240,621 in the consolidated statements of loss in regards with this loan facility.
+During the year ended December 31, 2019, the Company recorded accretion expense of \$248,238 in the consolidated statements of loss in regards with this loan facility (year ended December 31, 2018 - \$240,621).